Are You One of These Bad Restaurant Managers?

-Restaurant retention rates are among the highest in any industry, with some businesses reporting up to a 100% loss in their workforce per annum.
+Restaurant turnover rates are among the highest in any industry, with some reporting up to a 100% loss in their workforce per annum.
 While there are a lot of mitigating factors that determine those figures, it stands that losing such a substantial part of your staff every year is no good for business.
 Although you can’t control all of the factors that cause staff atrophy, you can change how you handle yourself as a member of management.
-By identifying the traits of bad restaurant managers or management styles, you can move focus on what matters: helping your workers feel satisfied and improving their retention rates.
+That includes avoiding creating a toxic work environment, and by identifying the traits of bad restaurant managers or management styles, you can move focus on what matters: helping your workers feel satisfied and improving their retention rates.

 Mike the Micromanager